vivekram123/deliver/README.md

-# this is food delivery app using django.
+# This is food delivery app using django.